geldmacher/Cake-to-CoinTracking-Converter/README.md

 - **Supports german and english CoinTracking import** \
 English is used by default.
 - **Displays simple overview of current holdings at cake** \
-The overview is displayed in the CLI after script execution.
+This overview is displayed in the CLI after script execution.
 You need the export data of your complete Cake usage time.
 Otherwise this overview is nonsense.
+- **Displays simple overview of monthly income at cake.** \
+This overview is displayed in the CLI after script execution.
 - **Uses Cake's FIAT valuation for each transaction in your chosen export currency instead of the CoinTracking valuation data** \
 Keep in mind that your CoinTracking account currency should match your exported transaction valutation currency from Cake.
 _This feature can be disabled via `--use-cointracking-fiat-valuation`.
 The CoinTracking data is than used._